How widespread is youth sexual assault?

 The recent statistics from 38 of the 43 police forces in England reveal that there has been a 71% increase in sexual abuse by one young person on another young person, with many of these offences allegedly taking place in the school environment.

-From data gathered from 31 Forces, it is suggested that there have been over 2,600 sexual offences committed within the school setting, with 30 Forces suggesting that the number of sexual related offences by children over the age of 10 has doubled in the last year.
+From data gathered from 31 police forces, it is suggested that there have been over 2,600 sexual offences committed within the school setting, with 30 forces suggesting that the number of sexual related offences by children over the age of 10 has doubled in the last year.

-If the case does progress further beyond an internal school investigation, it will be passed to the police.
-Beyond that, it may go to Court.
+Given the widespread increase in the number of these offences being reported, if you or your child is concerned about such matters and they have been spoken to at school or they have been contacted by the police, it is essential that you seek expert legal advice as soon as you are able.If the case does progress beyond an internal school investigation, it will be passed to the police.
+Beyond that, it may go to court.
 At each of these stages, there are different legal considerations and tests that need to be taken into account.
-There are strict rules governing how such cases should proceed.
+There are also strict rules governing how such cases should proceed.

 Many lawyers do not appreciate the timetable that should be employed by the police when such matters are reported, to safeguard the interests of all parties.

 When the future liberty and reputation of a young person is at stake – alongside the implications of a possible addition to the sex offenders’ register – ensuring the youth sexual assault case is prepared and conducted properly from the outset is vital.